wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 ![Sensitive data](../media/2-sensitive-data.png)

-*where your sensitive data may reside*
+*Where your sensitive data may reside*

 What counts as “sensitive data” for your organization will be determined by things like your industry (e.g., healthcare, financial services), governmental regulations and policies, as well as your organization’s internal policies.
 - You can start by using **Content Search** to search for in-place items such as email, documents, and instant messaging conversations.